CLEAR CREEK TASK FORCE

 In 1995, after years of neglect, the Clear Creek Task Force began the long process and tremendous task of restoring and renovating the old barn into a small environmental, historical interpretive center.

-With donations of in-kind materials, professional services and labor, after seven years, the Clear Creek Sa’qad Interpretive Center is an iconic part of the Clear Creek Trail System.
+With donations of in-kind materials, professional services and labor, after seven years, the Clear Creek Sa’qad Interpretive Center is an iconic part of Clear Creek.

 This pattern, Fishnet, is taken from a traditional Suquamish basket design